 Google TV boasts the Google brand name, while Tizen has the distinct honor of being Samsung’s trusted television operating system.
 When all is said and done, Tizen is a little bit more user-friendly than Google TV.

-- SAMSUNG OLED TECHNOLOGY: With roughly 8.3 million specially engineered self-illuminating pixels (ultrafast switching tiny lights), contrast is virtually limitless; At its best in viewing settings with...
+- Roughly 8.3 million specially engineered self-illuminating pixels (ultrafast switching tiny lights)

 While it might not be the top priority when shopping for a new OLED TV, Sony OLEDs tend to consume far more power than Samsung OLEDs.
 Sticking with the A95K model, the average power consumption is 126 W compared to Samsung’s 113 W.

 This difference only becomes more apparent when looking at the max power consumption between the two, which is 306 W for the A95K model and 242 W for the Samsung S95B.
 However, there are some Sony OLED models with far less power consumption (such as the A9S and the A80J).